Abi Ofarim: Solo career

 Abi Ofarim continued performing and recording in Europe.
 He also worked as a manager, composer, and arranger.
 In 1970, Ofarim launched his own record production and music publishing company Prom Music.
 He also worked with Liberty/United Artists Records in Munich.
 In 1972, he released an album with British singer Tom Winter.
 In 1975, Ofarim left Prom, selling his interest to ex-partner Yehuda Zwick.

 His book, Der Preis der wilden Jahre ("The Price of the Wild Years") was first published in 1982.
 That year, Ofarim released the album Much Too Much on RCA Records in Germany.
 He released an album, Too Much Of Something, in 2009.

 Beginning in April 2014, Ofarim ran a "Jugendzentrum für Senioren" ("Youth Center for Elderly People") in Munich, a social project against poverty and solitude of the elderly, together with his organization "Kinder von Gestern e.
 V." ("Children of Yesterday").

 Personal life

-Relationships and children

 Ofarim married Esther Ofarim (née Zaied) on December 11, 1958.
 After their divorce in 1970, he accused her of "egotism and snobbery."
 He dated German singer Susan Avilés and actress Iris Berben, before remarrying twice.
 His third marriage was to Sandra (Sandy) Reichstadt, who he divorced in 2004.
 Their sons, Gil Ofarim and Tal Ofarim, are also musicians.
 Gil Ofarim is the front man of the band Zoo Army.

-Drug addiction and legal issues

-After his divorce from Esther Ofarim, Abi Ofarim developed a cocaine and alcohol addiction.
+After his divorce from Esther, Ofarim developed a cocaine and alcohol addiction.
 In 1979, he was arrested for possession of narcotics and tax evasion.
 He spent a month in prison and a year on probation.

-Health issues and death

 In 2017, Abi Ofarim developed pneumonia.
 He made a recovery and was able to return to his home in Munich to celebrate his 80th birthday in October 2017.

 Ofarim died aged 80 in Munich after a long illness on May 4, 2018.